-- Are a federal employee who switched from the Civil Service Retirement System (CSRS) to the Federal Employees' Retirement System (FERS) after December 31, 1987, and: - -Your last day of service (that your pension is based on) is before July 1, 2004. - -You paid Social Security taxes on your earnings for 60 months or more during the period beginning January 1988 and ending with the first month of entitlement to benefits. - You filed for and were entitled to spouse's or surviving spouse's benefits before April 1, 2004.
-(Note: You may work your last day in Social Security covered employment at any time). - Received, or were eligible to receive, a government pension before December 1982 and met all the requirements for Social Security spouse's benefits in effect in January 1977. - Received, or were eligible to receive, a federal, state, or local government pension before July 1, 1983, and received one-half support from your spouse.
+- Were a federal employee who switched from the Civil Service Retirement System (CSRS) to the Federal Employees' Retirement System (FERS) after December 31, 1987, and: - -Your last day of service (that your pension is based on) was before July 1, 2004. - -You paid Social Security taxes on your earnings for 60 months or more during the period beginning January 1988 and ending with the first month of entitlement to benefits. - -You filed for and were entitled to spouse's or surviving spouse's benefits before April 1, 2004. - Received, or were eligible to receive, a government pension before December 1982 and met all the requirements for Social Security spouse's benefits in effect in January 1977. - Received, or were eligible to receive, a federal, state, or local government pension before July 1, 1983, and received one-half support from your spouse.